DelphinKdl/Data_structure/trees/README.md

  - Postorder: <Left><Right><Visit>

- - 2-1: We know in Preorder the traversal is like this <Visit><Left><Right>, so the algorithm is as follows,
+ - 2-1: We know in Preorder algorithm, the traversal is like this <Visit><Left><Right>, so the algorithm is as follows,

  1- Visit a root.